Pomax/inkdb-data/README.md

 - `portfolio.getInkLines()` → array of inklines

   Get the inklines sold by this company.
 Inklines have their own API, covered below.

+- `portfolio.getInkLine(<ink line>)` → inkline

+  Get a single inklines sold by this company.
+If the company does not manufacture a line by the name given, the result will be `false`.

 - `portfolio.getInks()` → array of inks